 Kupu understands that our state cannot continue to deplete our natural resources if we want to ensure a sustainable future for the generations to come.
 Through the conservation of our precious resources, coupled with the creation of a new paradigm centered on sustainable ideas within our community, Hawaiʻi will serve as a true steward in the Pacific.
-Kupu’s Green Job Training Center will create a “piko” or center in Oʻahu, supplying our islands with a first-of-its-kind facility devoted to cultivating leadership in the growing green jobs sector – one of the fastest growing sectors of Hawaiʻi’s economy.
+Kupu’s Green Jobs Training & Community Center will create a “piko” or center in Oʻahu, supplying our islands with a first-of-its-kind facility devoted to cultivating leadership in the growing green jobs sector – one of the fastest growing sectors of Hawaiʻi’s economy.

-The new Center will be a venue with workshop and laboratory facilities, classrooms, conference rooms, and community space.
+The new Center will also be a venue with workshop and laboratory facilities, classrooms, conference rooms, and community space.
 It will feature microenterprise opportunities, allowing the young adults in our programs to discover and experience first-hand the multitude of sustainable enterprises open to them for employment, while also offering the ability to earn income.
-Plans include a vocational kitchen that will highlight locally sourced produce and promote educational experiences for the public on sustainable agriculture.
+Plans include a vocational kitchen that will highlight locally-sourced produce and promote educational experiences for the public on sustainable agriculture.

-The Green Job Training Center will be an open and inclusive space to benefit the public and serve as the heartbeat of environmental learning, cultural collaboration, and the sense of pono that will reflect across the Pacific to the world.
 Kupu’s initiative is consistent with the master plan for the waterfront being developed in conjunction with the Hawaiʻi Community Development Authority.

 Kupu’s $6 million fundraising goal for the Green Jobs Training Center is becoming a reality thanks to the tremendous leadership and support of our Capital Campaign Cabinet.